Villa Tunari: Geography

 Villa Tunari - about 160km to the northeast of Cochabamba - is located at the final folds of the Andean foothills of central Bolivia, a transition zone where steep orographies meet the extensive llanos region of Bolivia - itself a mosaic of savanna, rainforest, and monsoonal landscapes.
 The general vicinity of Villa Tunari is predominantly tropical rainforest, of the Southwestern Amazonian variety.
 Precipitation in this region is plentiful, with some of the highest annual rainfall trends in the country.
 Villa Tunari is a popular tourist destination thanks to its dramatic proximity to the central Andes, and its rich ecological surroundings.

 Under the Köppen climate classification, Villa Tunari has a tropical rainforest climate with a lengthy rainy season, a shorter dry season and ample precipitation throughout the year.
 Villa Tunari experiences the highest recorded annual precipitation in Bolivia, and frequently exceeds 5,000mm of precipitation per year.

+Climate

 Sports

 The Estadio Olímpico Bicentenario de Villa Tunari is located in Villa Tunari.
 The 25,000-capacity stadium is used for football matches.
 It opened on 8 September 2018.